lbryio/lbry-sdk/INSTALL.md

 ```

 ### Linux Prerequisites

-On any Linux system with apt, just run:
+On Ubuntu (we recommend 16.04), install the following:

 ```
 sudo apt-get install libgmp3-dev build-essential python2.7 python2.7-dev \
      python-pip git python-virtualenv libssl-dev libffi-dev
 ```

-If you're running Linux without apt, you're presumably smart enough to unpack the above example.
+If you're running another Linux flavor, install the equivalent of the above packages for your system.

 ### Windows Prerequisites